-Your relative or friend should give their consent to say they are happy for you to complain on their behalf.
+Your relative or friend should give their consent to say that they are happy for you to take a complaint forward on their behalf.
 Get written consent from them to do this.
 If you don't have consent, the office may not accept your complaint.